La Tremblade: Bastion of Protestantism

 In the 16th century, Protestantism took hold in the provinces of Aunis and Saintonge.
 Men like Philibert Hamelin (founder of the Reformed Churches in the municipalities of Arvert and Oléron) organised the nascent communities.

 The authorities reacted inconsistently.
 There were periods of relative tolerance and successive waves of persecution.
 Philibert Hamelin was arrested in 1557, strangled and burned.
 During the religious wars, terror changed sides and Catholics came under attack.
 The monasteries of La Garde and the Crown were ransacked, the monks dispersed and monastic lands leased.
 These fratricidal wars ended with the enactment of the Edict of Nantes.
 After the series of conflicts, village populations were almost entirely Protestant.

-In the 17th century and 18th century, La Tremblade 's port was a hub for the provisioning of ships bound for New France.
+In the 17th century and 18th century, La Tremblade's port was a hub for the provisioning of ships bound for New France.
 It was also the base for ships fishing the Newfoundland banks" (Colbert album).
 Several shipyards were located there, including those of the French Royal Navy.
 Ships such as "La Renommé" of Commondant Foran (1662) or "Le Grand" of Captain Jehan Lestrille (1675) were refitted there, and François de Vendôme, Duke of Beaufort, prepared his ships for his expeditions to Africa at La Tremablade.

 Louis XIV wanted to establish an arsenal in the area, but dangerous currents at Oléron caused Colbert to choose another site: a small village in the middle of the marsh, about twenty kilometres to the north, which ultimately became the city of Rochefort.

 Oyster farming was established in 1650 by Charles and Blanche Chapeleine.
 Green oysters from the Isles of Arvert became a delicacy.
 Eaten raw or marinated, they were prized by King Louis XIV and the French nobility.
 This activity remains restricted to the port and salt marshes.

 An order in 1681 to close Protestant temples (churches) opened the way for further persecution of Protestants.
 Solemn processions were held in the presence of local officials (and the Intendant of Aunis, that same year).
 The faithful of the "RPR" (Reformed Religion) were urged to convert to the "true faith."
 Many refused and were exiled.
-The exodus was such that Fenelon was sent to the area to try to reason with the "lost sheep".
+The exodus was such that Fénelon was sent to the area to try to reason with the "lost sheep".
 His mission, which began on 6 February 1686, ended in total failure.
 The authorities decided to employ a more radical tactic: sending dragoons (Dragonnades) to harass and intimidate Protestants into converting to Catholicism or leaving France.